 When you dive into this program, you read modern knowledge and genetics-based information.
 This is not a get-rick-quickly scheme, but we can assure you that dog breeding when executed rightly, is pleasurable.
 Seeing that sparkle in your future forever homes will fill you with joy and pride.

 Too many people affirm that you cannot make a profit if you breed your dogs properly, and it is indeed difficult, but who cares?
-We are helping you lose as little money as possible while keeping your breeding programme as close to perfect as possible.
+We are helping you lose as little money as possible while keeping your breeding program as close to perfect as possible.

 30% OFF AT CHECKOUT!